 The coronavirus has taken America, as well as most of the world, by surprise.
 With so much information circulating, it can be very hard to know the best course of action.
 With the rise of inaccurate news reporting online and internet memes that can be misconstrued as the truth, it can be hard to find reliable information.
-Here at BJE Law, P.A., we care about our community and want you to have the knowledge you need to succeed.
+Here at Esposito Law Firm, we care about our community and want you to have the knowledge you need to succeed.

 A big question for many employees is whether or not they can legally refuse to return to work.
 This is certainly not the case.
 According to Florida law, you can be legally fired for refusing to work unless your doctor says otherwise.
 If your doctor clears you to return to work but you refuse, you can legally be fired.